ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/office-365-air.md

 4. Use the various tabs to learn more about the investigation.

-## Review and approve pending actions
+## Review and approve actions

 In Office 365, automated investigations typically result in one or more recommended actions.
 However, no actions are taken until they are approved by your security operations team.

 1. As an Office 365 global administrator, security administrator, or security reader, go to [https://protection.office.com](https://protection.office.com) and sign in.
 This takes you to the the Security & Compliance Center.